Thertzlor/Revenant/wiki/_Options_Documentation.md

 ## defaultLagFactor
 The amount of movement lag Revenant will assume to be present at profile load.
 1 means no lag whatsoever.
 Set this to a higher value if mouse movements executed via macros appear slow or staggered right after loading a profile.

+For more details on determining what values to use see the [Adjusting Movement Lag](./Macros/Mouse_Position_Macro.md#adjusting-movement-lag) section of the Mouse Position Macro documentation.

 * *default value: **1***

 ## offsetWaitLag